-- 2.15 The PPS3 provides a definition of affordable housing in Annex A. This is non-market housing, provided to those whose needs are not met by the market.
-It can include social rented and intermediate housing.
-Affordable housing should: - Meet the needs of eligible households, including availability at low enough cost for them to afford, determined with regard to local incomes and local house prices; and - Include provision for the home to remain at an affordable price for future eligible households, or if a home ceases to be affordable, any subsidy should generally be recycled for additional affordable housing provision.
+"Affordable housing includes social rented and intermediate housing, provided to specified eligible households whose needs are not met by the market.
+Affordable housing should:

+- Meet the needs of eligible households including availability at a cost low enough for them to afford, determined with regard to local incomes and local house prices. - Include provision for the home to remain at an affordable price for future eligible households or.
+If these restrictions are lifted, for the subsidy to be recycled for alternative affordable housing provision." - 2.5 PPS3 states Social-rented housing is:

-&lt;sup>1 Social-rented housing is that owned by local authorities and registered social landlords for which guideline target rents are determined through the national rent regime, set out in the 'Guide to Social Rent Reforms' published in March 2001.
-Also rented housing owned by other persons and provided under equivalent rental arrangements to the above, as agreed with the local authority or funded with grant from the Housing Corporation, as provided for in the Housing Act 2004.
+"Rented housing owned and managed by local authorities and Registered Social Landlords for which guideline target rents are determined through the national rent regime.
+The proposals set out in the 'Three Year Review of Rent Restructuring (July 2004) were implemented as policy in April 2006.
+It may include rented housing owned or managed by other persons and provided under equivalent rental arrangements to the above, as agreed with the local authority or with the Housing Corporation, as a condition of grant."